auhonh/Auhon_BSEPortfolio/index.md

 # Computer Vision Robot
-My project is a Ball Tracking Robot that utilizes Computer Vision.
-It is a three-wheeled robot that utilizes ultrasonic sensors to detect a red ball and both turn and move towards it.
+My project is a Computer Vision Robot.
+It is a three-wheeled robot that utilizes ultrasonic sensors to detect a red ball and both turn and move toward it.
+It does this using a Raspberry Pi 4 where code is loaded and run, determining when each of the motors should run depending on the output of the ultrasonic sensors.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|